sumantballi/Ls-dyna-crash-box-analysis/README.md

 # Ls-dyna-crash-box-analysis
 Component-level axial crash box impact study

-# Axial Crash Box Impact Analysis (Conceptual LS-DYNA Student Project)
+# Axial Crash Box Impact Analysis

 **Aim:** Model and simulate the axial crushing of a thin-walled crash box against a rigid wall to study
 energy absorption, peak force, and crush mode in a component-level setup suitable for the LS-DYNA Student license.